 Components of a Pacman Frog Diet

-To keep your Pacman Frog in optimal health through balanced nutrition, a staple of crickets and/or roaches is best.
-However,
+To keep your Pacman Frog in optimal health through balanced nutrition, a staple of crickets and/or roaches is best (a classic amongst the best frog diets).

 Ensure your frog has the BEST in nutrition by feeding your pet gut-loaded insects that are fed a nutrient-dense diet.